Coded Caching in the Presence of a Wire and a Cache Tapping Adversary of Type II: Proof of Theorem

 \section{Proof of Theorem \ref{thm:Thm2}}

-In this section, we extend the achievability scheme presented in Section \ref{Proof_Thm1} and provide a lower bound on the achievable strong secrecy file rate when $D>2$.
-The demand vector is again denoted by $\bd=(d_1,d_2)$, where $d_1,d_2\in[1:D]$.
+In this section, we extend the achievability scheme in Section \ref{Proof_Thm1} and provide a lower bound on the strong secrecy file rate when $D>2$.
+The demand vector is $\bd=(d_1,d_2)$, where $d_1,d_2\in[1:D]$.
 As in Section \ref{Proof_Thm1}, we divide the proof into two cases for the ranges $\alpha\in(0,1)$ and $\alpha\in[1,2]$.

-For $\alpha\in[1,2]$, we utilize the same achievability scheme in Section \ref{Achievability_2}.
-The reason behind this is, for this range of $\alpha$, only the keys $K_1$, $K_2$, are transmitted in the cache placement, and stored in receivers $1$ and $2$ cache memories, respectively.
-That is, no information messages are stored in the caches, and the user demands are known during the delivery phase.
+For $\alpha\in[1,2]$, we use the same scheme as in Section \ref{Achievability_2}.
+For this range of $\alpha$, only the keys $K_1$, $K_2$, are transmitted during placement, and stored in receivers $1$ and $2$ cache memories.
+That is, no information messages are stored in the caches, and the user demands are known during delivery.
+Hence, $D>2$ is immaterial for this range of $\alpha$.
 The achievable strong secrecy file rate is $1-\frac{\alpha}{2}$.

-The achievability scheme for this case has the same channel coding structure as in the scheme described in Section \ref{Achievability_1}.
-The difference however lies in generating the messages to be securely communicated over cache placement and delivery phases, i.e., $M_c$ and $M_{\bd}$.
-In particular, we utilize here uncoded placement for designing the cache contents, and a partially coded delivery transmission that is simultaneously useful for both receivers.
+The achievability scheme for this case has the same channel coding structure as in Section \ref{Achievability_1}.
+The difference however lies in generating the messages to be securely communicated over cache placement and delivery phases, i.e., $M_c$, $M_{\bd}$.
+In particular, we use here uncoded placement for designing the cache contents, and a partially coded delivery transmission that is simultaneously useful for both receivers.